Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Transiting Exoplanet Yields

 Considering that non-deterministic non-linear detector responses are typically most important for sources near the saturation or semi-saturation limit ($F146 \lesssim 18$), these changes in yield are extremely pessimistic.
 Applying these limits to only bright sources, the inferred decrease in yield becomes $<$10\% for $(R_p/R_\star)^2_{\rm min} = 1.5$~ppt for all planet sizes except super-Earths, where the decrease in yield is instead 16\%.
-Even this estimate is pessimistic, as it makes an implicit assumption that the photometry of such sources is derived from a small number of pixels, which is not the case for bright sources as discussed in section \ref{sec:apertureflux}.
+Even this estimate is pessimistic, as it makes an implicit assumption that the photometry of such sources is derived from a small number of brightly-illuminated pixels, which is not the case for bright sources as discussed in section \ref{sec:apertureflux}, where most of the signal will actually derive from the sum of many less illuminated pixels away from the PSF core which should be more robust to detector non-linearities because the ramp-fitted flux in these pixels will derive from more reads.
 Even in the worst (unrealistic) case scenario, the total transiting planet yield should decrease by only 7\%.
 This is due, in part, to the nature of transiting planets susceptible to discovery in the GBTDS which have large transit depths.

 Overall, correlated instrumental noise is unlikely to have a major impact on these results, except in the case of small planets ($R_p < 4 R_\oplus$), in which the detection yields may decrease by $\sim$10-20\% if instrumental systematics are not controlled to better than 0.5-1.0 ppt.
 Thus, for the purpose of detecting small planets, we advocate for a goal of controlling systematics from correlated instrumental noise on bright sources to a limit of 0.5 ppt over transit duration timescales ($\lesssim$12 hours).
 This robust response in the overall planet yields to correlated systematics can likely be attributed to our conservative saturation floor of $\sim$1.3 ppt per exposure.
 If the actual single-exposure noise floor for the GBTDS is significantly lower than our model, instrumental systematics will be more limiting for bright sources and will disproportionately impact other science cases such as the detection of secondary eclipses and phase curves (see section \ref{sec:secondary_eclipse}).